 The school supports transition readiness with Year 6 materials focused on organisation, timetables, routines, and social change, helping pupils approach the move with confidence and practical strategies.
 For families, this is especially useful where children are anxious about new expectations or unfamiliar systems; a gradual build-up of independence in Year 6 can make the first half-term of Year 7 feel more manageable.

-Reception admissions are coordinated through Essex, with an application window that opens on 10 November 2025 and closes on 15 January 2026 for September 2026 entry.
-National Offer Day is 16 April 2026.
+Reception admissions are coordinated through Essex.
+For September 2027 entry, applications open on 9 November 2026 and close on 15 January 2027.
+National Offer Day is 16 April 2027.

 Demand is high.
 For the primary entry route there were 168 applications for 60 offers, a subscription ratio of 2.8 applications per place, and the school is recorded as oversubscribed.
 This level of demand means families should treat admissions as competitive and keep alternative options live until offers are confirmed.